 If you think trading bacon for crabs is a bad deal, you can grab a rod and target the abundance of fish species lurking and hunting around the harbour wall.
+Fishing from Mevagissey Harbour wall is excellent.
 Fishing kit and crabbing equipment is available from a tackle shop on the water front, but your best bet for catching mackerel for dinner is to go out of one of Mevagissey’s boat fishing trips.

 Having said this, in early summer, it’s not uncommon to see four mackerel pulled out on a single line cast after cast.
-The buzz and excitement can be intense as rows of anglers stand with curved rods.
-Mevagissey harbour’s outer wall has a pleasant, fresh breeze and even on busy summer days has remarkable tranquillity combined with the energy and life that only a working harbour can generate.
+The buzz and excitement can be intense as rows of anglers stand with rods arched over.
+Mevagissey harbour’s outer wall has a pleasant, fresh breeze and even on busy summer days has remarkable tranquility combined with the energy and life that only a working harbour can generate.

-In the harbour mouth dogfish lie on the seabed (a member of the cat-shark family cannily rebranded as ‘Rock Salmon’ for fish and chip shops) and wait for fish innards to be thrown over the side of the Bessee Vee.
-Of course, few people know these fish are there, they are part of the hidden scenery beneath the water’s surface only local anglers are aware of…
+In the harbour mouth dogfish lie on the seabed (a member of the cat-shark family cannily rebranded as ‘Rock Salmon’ in fish and chip shops) and wait for fish innards to be thrown over the side of the Bessee Vee.
+Of course, few people know these fish are there, but if you could see through the water, you’d see these mini-sharks dotted about on the seabed all around the harbour.

 Mevagissey Boat Trips

-The boat to Fowey leaves from the inner harbour in the dock, and the Bessy Vee for chartered fishing trip leaves from the outermost harbour wall.
+The boat to Fowey leaves from the inner harbour in the dock, and the Bessee Vee for chartered fishing trip leaves from the outermost harbour wall.

 History of Mevagissy Harbour